drewosmundson/leetcode-daily-cli/README.md

-# LeetCode Daily Problem Fetcher 🚀
+# LeetCode Daily Problem Generator 🚀

-A simple and colorful bash script to fetch and display LeetCode's daily coding challenge directly in your terminal.
+A comprehensive bash script that fetches LeetCode's daily coding challenge and automatically generates solution templates in multiple programming languages.

-The goal of this project is to practice writing tests in a Leetcode style while avoiding the internet for easy answers.
-So to get two birds with one stone, an app that pulls the daily challenge and sets up a template file that you must also write the tests for.
-All in your choice of C#, Python, and Javascript with plans to expand to Java, C, C++, and Rust.
+The goal of this project is to practice writing tests in a LeetCode style while avoiding the internet for easy answers.
+This tool pulls the daily challenge and sets up template files with proper structure that you must implement and test yourself.
+Supports C#, Python, and JavaScript with plans to expand to Java, C, C++, and Rust.

-Special Thanks to the leetcod
+Special thanks to the [LeetCode API](https://github.com/noworneverev/leetcode-api) for providing the unofficial API.

 ![LeetCode Daily](https://img.shields.io/badge/LeetCode-Daily-orange?style=flat-square&logo=leetcode)
 ![Bash](https://img.shields.io/badge/Shell-Bash-green?style=flat-square&logo=gnu-bash)